jimbobbennett/AgroHack/Steps/CreateTheAppInIoTCentral.md

 Your application will be provisioned, and you will see the dashboard once it is ready.

-Head to [Create a device](#create-a-device) to configure a device inside the IoT Central app.
+Head to [Create a device](#create-a-device) to configure a device inside the Azure IoT Central app.

 ### Creating the app manually